IBM/aspera-cli/CONTRIBUTING.md

 > Env vars `ASPERA_CLI_TEST_*` are typically set in user's shell profile for development.
 > Others are more for "one shot" use.

-To use the CLI directly from the development environment, add this to your shell profile:
+To use the CLI directly from the development environment, add this to your shell profile (adapt the real path):

 ```bash
 dev_ascli=$HOME/github/aspera-cli